How to help homeschool teens in identity crisis? Here are some tips.

 How to Help Homeschool Teens in Identity Crisis

-It’s not only homeschool teens who have identity crises.
+It’s not only homeschool teens who have identity crisis.
 Most teens have an adolescent identity crisis at some point and in some manner.

 The problem is that we homeschool moms don’t want our kids to suffer the pain of struggle.
 It’s scary.
 Besides, we might prefer to have a formula: